saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 obvious cases.
 And for local models that don't have the same RLHF training as Claude or GPT, it's a necessary guardrail.

-I had this happen last week: Qwen3.6-35B got stuck calling `read` on the same file five times in a row, convinced it hadn't seen the contents. `no-repeat` blocked the fifth call and forced it to actually _do something_ with what it had read.
+I had this happen last week: Qwen3.6-35B called `read` on the same file, then tried to call it again with the same arguments. `no-repeat` blocked the second call and forced it to actually _do something_ with what it had read.
 Without that, it would have looped until the context window filled up.

 ### Double-check: private validation before surfacing